 Acton is the perfect location for students and young professionals looking to move to West London.
 This area is a multicultural hub with an array of shops, restaurants and cafes – perfect for young foodies.
 Acton dwellers can also make the most of the amazing food spots of neighbouring Chiswick, Shepherd’s Bush and Ealing Broadway.
 The area hosts an array of some affordable and some less affordable international restaurants.
 So, there is definitely an Acton restaurant compatible with your budget and palate.
 Looking to enjoy all that Acton has to offer?
-Check out The Stay Club’s new North Acton location.
+Check out The Stay Club’s new North Acton co living location.

 Best Restaurants & Food Spots in Acton